aritde/DOSAttackDetector/README.md

 # DOSAttackDetector
-This project detects the suspicious IP's in the DOS Attack within 2 minutes after the attack.
+This project detects the suspicious IP's in a DOS Attack within 2 minutes after the attack.

 **Packages Required**